Erdogan sacks another cenbank chief after sharp Turkey rate hike | Business

 "This implies the government will once again try to stimulate the economy by low rate policies," said Selva Demiralp, director of the Koc University-TUSIAD Economic Research Forum, in Istanbul.
 "Such a priority has a high potential to backfire by causing extreme pressures on the lira and contracting the economy even further," she said.

-RAPID TURNOVER Kavcioglu, the fourth central bank chief in five years, is known among local bankers but little among mainstream economists and foreign investors.
+Kavcioglu, the fourth central bank chief in five years, is well known among local bankers but little among mainstream economists and foreign investors.

 Before being elected in 2015 in Turkey's northeast AKP stronghold, he was deputy general manager at state lender Halkbank as part of a more than 25-year career in banking.
 A trader at one local bank predicted Kavcioglu would deliver a rate cut before the next scheduled policy meeting in April.